hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/auto-discovery.md

 # Auto-Discovering Tables &amp; Views

-HotRod discovers tables and views and adds them to the persistent layer automatically when no `<table>`, `<view>`, or `<dao>` tags are present in the configuration.
+HotRod includes a mechanism to discover tables and views in the current schema.
+It adds them to the persistent layer automatically when no `<table>`, `<view>`, or `<dao>` tags are present in the configuration.

 This feature can also be enabled in the `<mybatis-spring>` tag to combine the auto-discovery with explicit configuration of tables and views.

 ## Examples

-The example below show the most common cases of auto-discovery.
+The examples below show different cases of auto-discovery.

 ### Example #1 - Auto-Discovery Enabled Automatically